Herbert Rollwage: Operation Barbarossa

 On 8 June 1941, the bulk of JG 53's air elements moved via Jever, in northern Germany, to Mannheim-Sandhofen.
 There the aircraft were given a maintenance overhaul prior to moving east.
 The II.
-Gruppe was transferred to Neusiedel in East Prussia, present-day Malomožaiskojė in Kaliningrad Oblast in Russia, between 12–14 June.
+Gruppe was transferred to Neusiedel in East Prussia, present-day Malomožaiskojė in Kaliningrad Oblast in Russia, between 12 and 14 June.
 On 22 June, the Geschwader crossed into Soviet airspace in support of Operation Barbarossa, the invasion of the Soviet Union which opened the Eastern Front.
 That day, Rollwage claimed his first aerial victory when he shot down a Soviet Tupolev SB-2 bomber.
 On 5 July 1941, he was awarded the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse) followed by the Iron Cross 1st Class (Eisernes Kreuz erster Klasse) on 16 September.

 On 5 October, Rollwage claimed his last aerial victory on the Eastern Front, his eleventh in total, when he shot down a Polikarpov I-16 fighter.
 That day, his unit flew its final missions in the area of Shlisselburg.
 The Gruppe then relocated to the Western Front where it arrived at Leeuwarden Air Base in the Netherlands on 12 October.
 On 2 December 1941, II.
 Gruppe moved to the Mediterranean theater and where then based at Comiso airfield during the siege of Malta.